wjschne/apaquarto/README.md

-# Quarto to .docx Format
+# Quarto to APA 7 Style Document

+This is an experimental article template that creates [APA Style 7th Edition documents](https://apastyle.apa.org/) in .docx, .html. and .pdf.

 ## Creating a New Article